peterkaminski/ai101-peterkaminski-wiki/README.md

 - [[Midjourney]] - a very good image generator
 - [[Obsidian+Git]] - useful for GPT makers and ChatGPT users
 - [[API]] - an API is used by computer systems to exchange data and perform operations, and can be used by GPTs
+- [[Python]] - a popular programming language (sometimes knowing a little about it is helpful for AI stuff)

 ## Other Resources